 - Development and application of cell-based therapy for renal microvascular repair

-- The effect of cardiovascular risk factors (such as early atherosclerosis, the metabolic syndrome and obesity) on myocardial microvascular function, remodeling and adaptation to upstream coronary artery stenosis
+- The effects of cardiovascular risk factors (such as early atherosclerosis, metabolic syndrome and obesity) on myocardial microvascular function, remodeling and adaptation to upstream coronary artery stenosis

-- Potential benefits of chronic supplementation with novel drugs (e.g., anti-inflammatories and antioxidants) on the ischemic kidney and heart
+- Potential benefits of chronic supplementation with novel drugs (such as anti-inflammatories and antioxidants) on the ischemic kidney and heart

-- Development, interpretation and implementation of physiologic imaging and image analysis techniques using multidetector CT and magnetic resonance imaging
+- Development, interpretation and implementation of physiological imaging and image analysis techniques using multidetector computerized tomography (MDCT) and magnetic resonance imaging (MRI)

 Our lab is involved in short-term and long-term studies with research tools that include wet-lab methods and sophisticated high-resolution CT, MRI, computer-based modeling and image analysis.

 Disease mechanisms are often initially investigated in vivo using imaging and subsequently correlated with tissue alterations determined with molecular biology and cell culture techniques.

 Our lab is exploring potential therapeutic targets and interventions that include regenerative medicine, revascularization and novel drugs.

 Our lab has several affiliations at Mayo Clinic to help leverage research expertise: